ARM-software/arm-enterprise-acs/README.md

 ## Release details
  - Code Quality: DEV v2.0
  - The compliance suite is not a substitute for design verification.
- - To review the ACS logs, ARM licensees can contact ARM directly through their partner managers.
+ - To review the ACS logs, Arm licensees can contact Arm directly through their partner managers.

 ## GitHub branch
 - To pick up the release version of the code, checkout the release branch with the appropriate tag.